| LAW ENFORCEMENT, RULES OF THE ROADOverview. The majority of roadways along the TransAmerica Trail are seldom patrolled because of

 effective programs.
 Also discussed is the degree of interjurisdictional uniformity among

+the ten states and the need for greater judicial support.
+Interjurisdictional Uniformity.
 Although the Uniform Vehicle Code was amended in 1975 to include many new changes in

 the laws that pertain to bicyclists, none of the states have updated their laws pertaining